-Today, CCDC is run by Clemson Child Development Center, Inc., a 501C(3) organization.
-The board of directors includes members from local congregations and the community at large.
+Today, the non-profit CCDC is run by Clemson Child Development Center, Inc., a 501(c)(3) organization.
+A voluntary Board of Directors includes representatives from local church congregations and members from the community at large.
 The student body is ethnically and socio-economically diverse.
 Staff members have experience in early childhood education and development and attend annual training programs.
 CCDC is licensed by the Department of Social Services and adheres to all child care and developmental standards required by the ABC Voucher System.

-The facilities at the current CCDC include classrooms, library, three playgrounds lunchroom within an auditorium, full kitchen, conference room, teacher’s lounge, and office areas.
+The facilities at the current CCDC include six classrooms, three playgrounds, a screened playroom, a lunchroom within an auditorium, full kitchen, conference room, teachers' workroom, and office areas.

-Staff includes 9 full time teachers, 4 part time teachers, and 5 office/ kitchen staff.
-Low pupil/student ratios provide the children with the individual attention they need.
+Staff includes 15 full time and 8 part time faculty and staff members.
+Low teacher/pupil ratios provide the children with the individual attention they need.

-CCDC accepts children from six week through four year kindergarten age, regardless of race, religion, national origin, gender, political beliefs, or handicap conditions.
+CCDC accepts children from six weeks through four year kindergarten age, regardless of race, religion, national origin, gender, political beliefs, or physical challenges.

 Around 70 children, coming from 60 families, are enrolled at CCDC.
-The Center fosters an environment of diversity.
-Currently ethnic diversity is 38% African American, 25% white, 25% Bi-racial, 2% Hispanic, 3% Pacific Islander, and 7% Asian.
+The Center fosters an environment that values diversity.
+The ethnic breakdown of the student body during a recent year was 38% African American, 25% White, 25% Bi-racial, 2% Hispanic, 3% Pacific Islander, and 7% Asian.

 The Center is open each weekday from 7:00am to 5:30pm.
 A nutritional breakfast is served at 8:00.
 At 9:00 the children begin classroom instruction which continues throughout the day in both structured and unstructured settings.
 The children are provided a nutritious lunch and an opportunity for rest.
 Age level playgrounds are used for outdoor play, and a large screened in play area is used during inclement weather.